datacentricdesign/lab/collections/_tools/dpi.md

 type.
 It will prompt you for some additional information such as user credentials and network.
 After a few minutes, you will receive an email to download your DPi image, ready to go!

-## Getting started fast, remotly and with security
+## Getting started fast, remotely and with security

-Raspberry Pi settings can be combersum when getting started.
-DPi enables SSH, disable auto-login and set your own, secured network credentials so that you can directly access your pi remotly without a monitor/keyboard/mouse.
+Raspberry Pi settings can be combersome when getting started.
+DPi enables SSH, disables auto-login and sets your own, secured network credentials so that you can directly access your pi remotely without a monitor/keyboard/mouse.

 ## Sending data to the cloud, from the first minute!

-DPi embbed a private key which has a public key registered on Bucket, attach to your registered Thing.
+DPi embbed a private key which has a public key registered on Bucket, attached to your registered Thing.
 It means that DPi is automatically able to send and receive data from Bucket, out of the box!
-By default, it shares its CPU usage every minute (for demonstration purpose) and its IP address (convenient on some large network to locate your Raspberry Pi).
+By default, it shares its CPU usage every minute (for demonstration purposes) and its IP address (convenient on some large network to locate your Raspberry Pi).

 ## Eduroam ready